khimi79/khimi79/README.md

 Hi,
-just looking for some collaborate on open-source projects.
+just looking for some collaboration on open-source projects.